-64. At the point of application all applicants are given the option to supply a mobile telephone number.
+65. At the point of application all applicants are given the option to supply a mobile telephone number.
 A text messaging service is operated at the University and is used throughout the application period for all those who have provided the University with a mobile telephone number.
 Once students are enrolled it is used to notify students of important messages such as class cancellations or amendments, emergency updates and notifications of enrolment availability.
 All students must inform the University if their mobile telephone number changes.
+Students can update their mobile telephone number, and change their preference as to whether or not they want to subscribe to text notifications, using the 'Update My Information' tab in OASIS.
+Students who cannot access this facility must provide their updated number and subscription preference to the Student Centre, HE Administration Office or Partnerships Office.